ameotoko/contao-dc-sortable/README.md

     'config' => [
         'dataContainer' => DC_TableSortable::class, // enable the driver
     ],

     'list' => [
         'sorting' => [
             'mode' => DataContainer::MODE_SORTED, // this mode is required
             'flag' => DataContainer::SORT_ASC,
-            'fields' => ['sorting'] // drag'n'drop table must be sorted by a sorting field ],
+            'fields' => ['sorting'] // drag'n'drop table must be sorted by the "sorting" field ],

+        'label' => [
+            // Contao will force the first sorting field to appear as a column in backend list view.
+            // You can prevent this using this setting (requires Contao 5.2.8 or later).
+            'showFirstOrderBy' => false
+        ],

         // add the drag handle